 Forward-thinking retailers have been working to create the ideal omnichannel experience for the better part of a decade.
 Early on, the focus was on standing up e-commerce solutions to help brick-and-mortar businesses reach customers in new ways and compete with digital businesses.
-Innovations like ordering apps that allow customers to skip the line became popular, along with technologies that helped retailers understand their customers to offer a more personalized and seamless “phygital” transition.
+Innovations like endless aisles, interactive window displays, and QR code adoption, that allow customers to skip the line became popular, along with technologies that helped retailers understand their customers to offer a more personalized and seamless experience.

-Fast forward to 2020 and the pandemic has once again disrupted the relationship between customer, location, and the web.
-Stuck at home, the “constrained consumer” was born, a shift that pushed even online-averse consumers to digital grocery shopping, and forced discerning buyers to replace behaviors like “webrooming” (browsing online and then buying in-store) and “showrooming” (browsing in-store and then buying online) with the world of online influencers and review sites.
+The last three years have permanently disrupted the relationship between customer, location, and the web.
+While stuck at home, the “constrained consumer” was born, a shift that pushed even online-averse consumers to digital grocery shopping, and forced discerning buyers to replace behaviors like “webrooming” (browsing online and then buying in-store) and “showrooming” (browsing in-store and then buying online) with the world of online influencers and review sites.

 Adding to the list of behavioral changes, the pandemic also increased the focus on the ethical side of consumption.
-Now it’s not only Gen Z-ers paying attention to social responsibility – after a year of supporting local and learning about the importance of buying from minority-owned businesses, many consumers are holding the brands they patronize to a higher standard.
+Now it’s not only Gen Z-ers paying attention to social responsibility and the importance of buying from minority-owned businesses, many consumers are holding the brands they patronize to a higher standard.
 They’re interested in where products are sourced from, which ingredients are used, and employees’ right to work and working conditions.

 So, taking all of these disruptions into consideration, what’s the next phase of the omnichannel journey?

-As we look toward the future, it’s clear that omnichannel will continue to be a top priority for many.
+As we look toward the future, it’s clear that executing a unified retail commerce experience will continue to be a top priority for many.
 But, this time, leading retailers will almost certainly pay closer attention to the associate’s role in driving it.
 Today’s associates need to have a deeper level of product knowledge and a greater awareness of company missions, goals, ethics, and brand promises.
 And the inherent uncertainty of a world in flux means organizations will need to keep a constant pulse on the workforce, ensuring they can quickly adapt to change while maintaining a positive customer experience.

 All this means it’s no longer strategic to have a revolving door of associates and treat them in a transactional manner.
 Nor is it effective to rely on traditional cost-cutting measures, such as call-in or clopening, as a primary way to improve margins.
 These tactics only harm morale and result in missed opportunities to drive customer satisfaction, loyalty, and increased basket size.